basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><code>buckets.default.precommit</code></td>
-<td>A space delimited list of functions that will be run before a value is stored, and that can abort the write.
-For Erlang functions, use <code>module:function</code>, and for JavaScript use <code>functionName</code>.</td>
+<td>A space-delimited list of functions that will be run before a value is stored, and that can abort the write.
+Only Erlang functions are allowed, using the <code>module:function</code> format.</td>
 <td></td>
 </tr>